The following sections outline the main requests required to implement the Implicit flow using direct requests to the OIDC & OAuth 2.0 API

 id_token instead of

 /authorize endpoint.
-If you are using the default Custom Authorization Server, then your request URL would look something like this:
+If you are using the org authorization server, then your request URL would look something like this:

 Note the parameters that are being passed: